 Chase Garden, located near Graham, Washington, one hour south of Seattle on the way to Mount Rainier, sits on a bluff overlooking the Puyallup River valley and features spectacular views of the mountain.
-It is one of sixteen Garden Conservancy preservation projects across the country and is noted for its exceptional beauty and originality.
+It is noted for its exceptional beauty and originality.

 The garden was the lifework of Emmott and Ione Chase, who devoted more than forty years to building and refining the landscape to create one of the finest examples of mid-twentieth century Pacific Northwest design.
 They created Japanese-inspired ponds and bridges surrounding the house and a colorful meadow filled with drifts of rock garden plants inspired by wildflower fields on Mount Rainier.
 They planted native shrubs and carpets of trillium, fawnlily, and vanilla leaf in naturalistic woodlands of second-growth Douglas fir trees.
 Their artful, modernist landscape truly captures the unique spirit of the place and has been called one of the ten most beautiful gardens in America.